nestybox/sysbox/docs/user-guide/configuration.md

 Oct 27 05:18:59 disco1 systemd[1]: Started Sysbox General Service.
 ```

 That's it.
-You can now start using Sysbox.
+You can now start using Sysbox with the updated configuration.

 ## Sysbox Configuration Options